TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   57\.
 EPA-estimated 67 city/67 hwy/67 combined MPGe for 2020 Mirai.
 MPGe is the EPA-equivalent of gasoline fuel efficiency for electric-mode operation.
 EPA-estimated 67 city/67 highway/67 combined miles per kilogram.
 Use for comparison purposes only.
 Your MPGe/miles per kilogram will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   58\.
 EPA-estimated 31 city/38 hwy/34 combined mpg for 2021 Corolla XSE.
 Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   59\.
 EPA-estimated 53 city/52 hwy/52 combined mpg for 2021 Corolla Hybrid LE.
 Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   60\.
 EPA-estimated 22 city/30 hwy/25 combined mpg for 2021 GR Supra 3.0, 3.0 Premium and A91 Edition.
-EPA estimates for 2021 GR Supra 2.0 not available at time of posting.
+EPA-estimated 25 city/32 hwy/28 combined mpg for 2021 GR Supra 2.0.
 Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   61\.
 EPA-estimated 94 combined MPGe for 2021 RAV4 Prime.
 MPGe is the EPA-equivalent of gasoline fuel efficiency for electric operation.
 Manufacturer-estimated 38 combined gas-only mpg.
 Use for comparison purposes only.
 Your MPGe/MPG will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   62\.
 EPA-estimated 30 city/38 hwy/33 combined mpg for 2021 Corolla Hatchback XSE CVT.
 Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.
 *   63\.
 EPA-estimated 54 city/50 hwy/52 combined mpg for 2021 Prius LE, XLE and Limited.
 Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
 See www.fueleconomy.gov.